esitarski/CrossMgr/README.md

 - 4G RAM
 - 10G HD space

+### Linux

+- ubuntu (and flavors), centos, debian, fedora, rocky
+- 4G RAM
+- 10G HD space

 ## User Installation

 As a user, you can install the CrossManager applications on Windows, Mac OSX, and Linux.
 Only x86 64 bit platforms are supported.
 The Windows and MacOSX versions are available as binary releases.
 See the Releases tab in the github repo for binaries.

-You can still run on Linux too, but you have to run from the source code.
+You can still run on Linux too, but you have to use the install script (more on that later).

 ### Windows Installation